mvc-spec/www.mvc-spec.org/src/learn/index.md

 This page lists various resources for learning more about MVC 1.0.

+### MVC 1.0 Cookbook

+The [MVC 1.0 Cookbook](/learn/cookbook/) is a collection of small articles which describe how to implement common requirements with MVC 1.0.

 ### Blog posts

   * [Why MVC 1.0 is important for Java EE 8](https://blog.kaltepoth.de/posts/2016/10/07/why-mvc-1-0-is-important-for-java-ee-8.html)